OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-20.md

 ## Jeremiah 20:14

-Cursed be the day I was born!
-May the day my mother bore me not be blessed!
+May the day of my birth be forgotten!
+May the day my mother gave birth to me not be celebrated!

 ## Jeremiah 20:15